 - Seriously, don’t be a jerk.

 To the greatest possible extent, I wish to avoid playing the role of the censor here.
 It is only under pressing circumstances that I remove comments that have legitimate content.
 Also, I virtually always leave a marker behind when I do so, such as [Comment removed at the request of the commenter].
+If you’re being severely annoying, I may edit or delete your comments per my discretion.

 If you think someone is breaking the rules, please contact me.